 What information do you have on the knowledge and skills of kindergartners?

 SOURCE: U.S. Department of Education, National Center for Education Statistics.
-(2013).
-The Condition of Education 2013 (NCES 2013-037), Kindergarten Entry Status: On-Time, Delayed-Entry, and Repeating Kindergartners.
+(2016).
+The Condition of Education 2016 (NCES 2016-144), Kindergartners' Approaches to Learning, Family Socioeconomic Status, and Early Academic Gains.

 Related Tables and Figures: (Listed by Release Date)